Pregnancy & Acupuncture

 In the first trimester, morning sickness, hormonal changes, threatened miscarriages, back aches are the most common ailments.
-Acupuncture, Massage, some homeopathic remedies and Chinese herbs can help to alleviate these conditions.
+Acupuncture, Massage, some homeopathic remedies and Chinese herbs may help to alleviate these conditions.

 The last weeks of the pregnancy is the most important time to prepare the mother for the forthcoming birth.
 This is the time when we have a chance to reduce as many allergies that may be passed on from both parents e.g. asthma, food allergies, skin problems, digestive issues.
 The whole idea is to treat the mother and make her as healthy as possible.
-This healthiness will be passed onto the newborn child.
-Having Acupuncture in the last 4 weeks will help to relax the baby, creating a friendly, secure and relaxed environment for his/her entry.
-It will also relax the pelvic region and turn the baby if it is in a breech or posterior position.
-Labour pains are greatly reduced and have been known to reduce to about 4 hours.
+This healthiness may be passed onto the newborn child.
+Having Acupuncture in the last 4 weeks may help to relax the baby, creating a friendly, secure and relaxed environment for his/her entry.
+It may also relax the pelvic region and turn the baby if it is in a breech or posterior position.
+Labour pains may be greatly reduced and have been known to reduce to about 4 hours.

 3 weeks after the birth, there is another diet to go on.
 The body is considered to be in a “cold” state (like a too alkaline stage), and therefore requires warming and hot foods.
 This diet is the opposite of the pre-birth diet.
 The Chinese have many remedies to help activate breast milk, reduce the abdomen, bring the organs back into position, reduce bleeding and help to restore the vital calcium & blood that is lost during birth.

-You have only one chance to ensure that your baby is as healthy as possible prior to birth.
-If a baby is born healthy and strong, with a strong constitution, then that child will have a good start in life.
-He/she will have sustained energy and vitality and the drive for life.
+You may have only one chance to ensure that your baby is as healthy as possible prior to birth.
+If a baby is born healthy and strong, with a strong constitution, then that child may have a good start in life.
+He/she may have sustained energy and vitality and the drive for life.

-The Wong Doo Health Clinic makes no guarantees as each person differs with progress.
+The Wong Doo Health Clinic makes no guarantees as each person differs with their progress.

 We have a family history of Acupuncture for over 75 years in Auckland.